nuwit/mad-libs/README.md

 Changing these attributes will associate the input with the blank you made in your story.
 Make sure you're editing for YOUR first blank, though (NOT country or person, like our examples)!

-Copy and paste a form-group beside this one for every blank in your story and edit the attributes accordingly.
+Copy and paste the `form-group` for every blank in your story and edit the attributes accordingly.
+The `form-group` elements you duplicate should be adjacent, not within each other.
 For our example, this would look like:

 ```
 <div class="form-group">